Add data to a composite index

 - Browse to the folder where you saved the .csv file.
 Click the file and click OK.

-Next, you will use the Join Fields tool.
+Next, you'll use the Join Fields tool.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.